 In this Article

-- Is it Good for Your Child to Drink Tea?
+- Is it Safe for a Child to Drink Tea?

 - Health Benefits of Tea for Kids